ruusey/jrealm/README.md

 ```

 ### Terrain Decorator Scripts
-TerrainDecorator scripts are small classes that currently developers to implement custom terrain post processing for Realms during their generation process.
+TerrainDecorator scripts are small classes that currently allow developers to implement custom terrain post processing for Realms during their generation process.
 TerrainDecorators currently
 allow the developer to implement the `decorate` method to modify world tiles, spawn enemies or generate structures.
 Any class extending `RealmDecoratorBase` will be loaded as a TerrainDecorator
 script at runtime.